 You can plant a single wildflower variety or interplant a mix to have a wide range of colorful flowers in your garden.

-Marigolds are a well-known companion plant for fruit and vegetable gardens (especially for potatoes), but they’re an excellent companion plant for peach trees as well as they help manage the soil-borne populations of nematodes.
+Marigolds are a well-known companion plant for fruit and vegetable gardens.
+They’re an excellent companion plant for peach trees as:

-These nematodes often afflict home gardens and have no available chemical pesticide.
-Luckily, marigolds, are natural repellents towards nematodes because they produce a substance called alpha-terthienyl, which is deadly for the nematodes.
+- Marigolds are natural repellents towards nematodes because they produce a substance called alpha-terthienyl, which is deadly for the nematodes

 Planting several marigolds under or near your peach tree will reduce the nematode population and keep them from making knots in the roots of the tree.